The Two-Year Rule

 Removing the Conditional Status of Your Green Card

 Getting a green card (Permanent Residence Card) based on marriage to a U.S citizen is a large step in the process of permanent residence, but it is not the final step.
-If the marriage is less than two years old at the time status is given, the green card is typically “conditional” and the marriage must be re-evaluated before residence is finally made permanent.
-The process is called a Petition to Remove Conditions on Residence, and must be done during the ninety days immediately prior to the second anniversary of the date you were granted conditional residence status.
+If the marriage is less than two years old, the green card is typically “conditional” and the marriage must be re-evaluated before residence is finally made permanent.
+The process is called a Petition to Remove Conditions on Residence, and must be completed during the ninety days immediately prior to the second anniversary of the date you were granted conditional residence status.
 You will know when this is by looking at the date on your conditional Permanent Resident Card next to the “EXPIRES” notation.
 You have to file your petition in the ninety days before the EXPIRES date on your card.

 What if You Divorce Your U.S. Citizen Spouse?